Temitope5/SQL_Projects/Dany's Dinner/Danys_Diner_readme.md

 | 8       | ramen |

-- Most purchased item on the menu is ramen which is 8 times.
-Yummy!
+- The most purchased item on the menu is ramen, which has been ordered 8 times.

 ***